-Business and economic research firm IMA India recently conducted its quarterly survey called Business Confidence and Performance Index (BCPI) for the first quarter of FY25, drawing responses from 150 CEOs and CFOs.
+IMA India recently conducted quarterly Business Confidence and Performance Index (BCPI) survey, gathering insights from CEOs and CFOs.

 In India’s evolving economic narrative, the latest findings from the BCPI reveals a mixed bag of trends and projections.
 As the BCPI for Q1 FY25 shows a noteworthy improvement, registering an impressive increase of approximately 3 points from January to reach 65.2 in April, it indicates a resurgence in business confidence and a positive macroeconomic outlook.